-Each permittee shall submit effluent monitoring results summarized for each month and recorded on separate discharge monitoring reports (DMRs) and submit the DMR to SDDENR on a monthly basis.
+Each permittee shall submit effluent monitoring results summarized for each month and recorded on separate discharge monitoring reports (DMRs) and submit the DMR to SDDANR on a monthly basis.
 If no discharge occurs during a month, it shall be stated as such on the DMR.

-If the facility has been approved to electronically submit DMRs through NetDMR, effluent monitoring results shall be summarized for each month and recorded on a DMR to be submitted via NetDMR to SDDENR on a monthly basis.
+If the facility has been approved to electronically submit DMRs through NetDMR, effluent monitoring results shall be summarized for each month and recorded on a DMR to be submitted via NetDMR to SDDANR on a monthly basis.
 If no discharge occurs during a month, it shall be stated as such on the DMR.

-On July 30, 2013, the Environmental Protection Agency (EPA) published in the federal register a rule that would make electronic reporting of permit reporting requirements mandatory for all SWD permits.
+On October 22, 2015, the Environmental Protection Agency (EPA) published in the federal register a rule that makes electronic reporting of permit reporting requirements mandatory for all SWD permits.
+Phase 1 of the rule requires that all DMRs must be submitted electronically as of December 21, 2016.
 The proposed rule is not finalized; however, it is expected to become final during the current permit cycle.
-Currently, SDDENR is approved to accept DMRs electronically.
-SDDENR recommends that facilities take training and sign up for electronic submittal of DMRs via NetDMR, prior to electronic report submittal being mandated by EPA.
-EPA's proposed rule, when implemented, will require all permit reporting requirements to be submitted electronically.
-SDDENR is working on programs to meet this requirement and will notify facilities as they become available.
+Currently, SDDANR is approved to accept DMRs electronically via NetDMR.
+EPA's rule will require all permit reporting requirements (such as permit applications and violation reports) to be submitted electronically.
+SDDANR is working on programs to meet this requirement and will notify facilities as they become available.